geekysuavo/geekysuavo.github.io/usbtmc-bode.md

 subheading: Laziness is the true mother of invention
 layout: project
 bar: top
-images:
+imagesA:
   - file: test-filter-response.png
     width: 800
     height: 405
     tip: >
-      comparison of the theoretical and measured transfer functions using the usbtmc-bode program. not bad at all, i think!
+      Comparison of the theoretical and measured transfer functions using the usbtmc-bode program.
+Not bad at all, I think!
   - file: test-filter-circuit.png
     width: 800
     height: 523
     tip: >
-      schematic of the circuit i put together to test the new measurement software.
+      Schematic of the circuit I put together to test the new measurement software.
+imagesB:
-  - file: chebyshev-circuit.pdf
+  - file: chebyshev-circuit.png
     width:
     height:
     tip: >
-      circuit schematic of the chebyshev active filter circuit adapted from filterpro recommendations.
+      Circuit schematic of the Chebyshev active filter circuit adapted from TI FilterPro recommendations.
   - file: chebyshev-board.png
     width: 800
     height: 410
     tip: >
-      finalized board layout of the chebyshev active filter.
+      Finalized board layout of the Chebyshev active filter.
   - file: chebyshev-pic01.png
     width: 800
     height: 584
     tip: >
-      the soldered and (kinda) cleaned chebyshev filter board.
+      The soldered and (kinda) cleaned Chebyshev filter board.
   - file: chebyshev-pic02.png
     width: 800
     height: 600
     tip: >
-      the chebyshev filter with attached power and signals. small! :)
+      The Chebyshev filter with attached power and signals.
+Small! :)
+imagesC:
   - file: chebyshev-response.png
     width: 800
     height: 397
     tip: >
-      comparison of the simulated and measured transfer functions using spice and the usbtmc-bode program, based on the active chebyshev filter circuit.
+      Comparison of the simulated and measured transfer functions using spice and the usbtmc-bode program, based on the active Chebyshev filter circuit.
+imagesD:
   - file: ina-pic01.png
     width: 800
     height: 580
     tip: >
-      instrumentation amplifier board, soldered up and connected into the measurement jig for analysis via usbtmc-bode.
+      Instrumentation amplifier board, soldered up and connected into the measurement jig for analysis via usbtmc-bode.
   - file: ina-pic02.png
     width: 795
     height: 600
     tip: >
-      instrumentation amplifier board, completed and cleaned up.
+      Instrumentation amplifier board, completed and cleaned up.
   - file: ina-response.png
     width: 800
     height: 533
     tip: >
-      measured frequency/phase response of the instrumentation amplifier circuit.
+      Measured frequency/phase response of the instrumentation amplifier circuit.
 ---